moin-ansari-o8/YTPlayMusic/README.md

 ## Contributing

 Feel free to fork the repository and submit pull requests.
 For any issues or suggestions, please open an issue on GitHub.

+## License

+This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.